hirotakaster/MQTT/README.md

 No, use default latest firmware.
 I test this library on default latest firmware or latest pre-release version.
 If you really want to use old firmware(I think don't need that case), maybe it can't work well and it is out of my assumption.

 ### Bug or Problem?
 First of all, check the <a href="https://community.particle.io/" target="_blank">Particle community site<a/>.
-But still problem will not solve, please send a bug-fixed diff and Pull request or problem details to issue.
+But still your problem will not clear, please send a bug-fixed diff and Pull request or problem details to issue.